aamirali51/ZedCMS/ARCHITECTURE.md

 ### 7.3 Content Renderer

-**New in v3.1.0:** Content is stored as HTML directly from the TipTap editor.
-The renderer handles both new HTML content and legacy block-based JSON for backwards compatibility.
+**Updated in v3.2.0:** Content is stored as HTML directly from the BlockNote editor (migrated from TipTap in v3.2).
+The renderer handles HTML content and legacy block-based JSON for backwards compatibility.

 **File:** `_system/frontend/renderer.php`